Go back

 Violin Fest 2019

-The APSU Department of Music hosts and organizes a number of outreach programs that are available to student musicians throughout the state.
+The APSU Department of Music in partnership with the Center of Excellence for the Creative Arts in Music at APSU host and organize a number of outreach programs that are available to student musicians throughout the state.

 Events

-(Spring Semester) Available to high school instrumentalists who are nominated for participation by their band & orchestra directors.
-Participants audition for one of two ensembles that rehearse over the course of a weekend concluding with a Saturday evening performance.
-Ensembles are conducted by guest clinicians, and workshops are available for band & orchestra directors who have students participating in the ensembles.
-Contact Dr. Gregory Wolynec or visit Governors Honor Festival for more information.
+(Spring Semester) Available to high school instrumentalists who are nominated for participation by their band & orchestra directors and/or audition.
+Participants apply for one of three ensembles that rehearse over the course of a weekend concluding with a Saturday evening performance.
+Ensembles are conducted by guest clinicians, and workshops are available for band directors who have students participating in the ensembles.
+Visit Austin Peay Honor Band Festival or contact Prof. John Schnettler, Festival Director, for more information.

-(Fall Semester): A marching band competition available to high school programs coordinated by the APSU Department of Music and the Governor's Own Marching Band.
-Contact Mr. John Schnettler or visit the GOMB website for more information.
+(Summer Semester): A marching band competition available to high school programs coordinated by the APSU Department of Music and the Governor's Own Marching Band.
+Contact Dr. Cory Schmitt or visit the GOMB website for more information.

 (Fall or Spring Semester): Available to middle and high school vocalists who are nominated for participation by their school ensemble directors.
 APSU Choral ensembles perform alongside top high school choirs.
 Participants rehearse with guest clinicians and APSU faculty over the course of a day, and perform in an afternoon concert with the APSU Choral ensembles.
 Contact Dr. Korre Foster for more information.

-(Spring Semester) APSU welcomes jazz ensembles from across the community to participate in the annual Jazz Fest.
-The event concludes with a performance of APSU Jazz Collegians and Jazz Combo.
+(Spring Semester) APSU welcomes jazz ensembles from across the community to participate in the annual Mid-South Jazz Festival.
+The event includes performances by the APSU Jazz Collegians and Jazz Combo.
+A nationally-recognized artist concludes the festival, sponsored by the Clarksville Community Concert Association.

 (Spring Semester) APSU welcomes international guitarists each year to work with APSU students and perform for the community.
 Contact Dr. Stanley Yates for more information.